1964–65 Chicago Black Hawks season

 The 1964–65 Chicago Black Hawks season was the Hawks' 39th season in the NHL, and followed a second-place finish in 1963–64.
 Chicago won a team record of 36 games and also set a club record with 84 points.
-The Hawks defeated the Detroit Red Wings in 7 games in the NHL semifinals but fell to the Montreal Canadiens in the Stanley Cup Finals in another hard-fought 7-game series.
+The Hawks defeated the Detroit Red Wings in seven games in the NHL semifinals but fell to the Montreal Canadiens in the Stanley Cup Final in another hard-fought seven-game series.

 Offseason

 During off-season, the Black Hawks and Boston Bruins made a trade, as Chicago sent Ab McDonald, Reg Fleming, and Murray Balfour to the Bruins for Doug Mohns.
 The Hawks also made a few key signings, as they signed Dennis Hull, the younger brother of Bobby Hull, along with young defenseman Doug Jarrett.

 Regular season

 Chicago started the season off slowly, as they opened the year with a record of 8–11–2 in their opening 21 games, however, the Hawks broke out of their slump, and went on a 13-game unbeaten streak.
 Bobby Hull was scoring in bunches, as he had 25 goals in his first 26 games.
 Chicago stayed hot, as they would reach a high point of 12 games over .500 when their record was 32–20–7, however, the Hawks limped into the playoffs, going 2–8–1 in their last 11 games, as they finished the year with a 34–28–8 record, earning 76 points, which was their lowest point total since 1961–62.

 Offensively, the Hawks were led by Stan Mikita, who won his second consecutive Art Ross Trophy, as he led the league with 87 points, as he scored 28 goals and added 59 assists.
 Bobby Hull, who got off to that hot start, suffered an injury in early February, as he ended up missing nine games, and finished the season with 39 goals and 71 points.
 Hull ended up winning the Hart Memorial Trophy, which is awarded to the MVP of the NHL.
 Phil Esposito, in his second season in the NHL, broke out with 23 goals and 55 points, while Kenny Wharram had another solid season, scoring 24 goals and 44 points.
 On the blueline, Pierre Pilote once again led the way, scoring 14 goals and 59 points, while registering a team high 162 penalty minutes, and a third consecutive Norris Trophy.

 In goal, Glenn Hall had his playing time cut back, as he appeared in 41 games, winning a club high 18 games, while posting a team best 2.43 GAA, and 4 shutouts.
 Backup goaltender Denis DeJordy played in 30 games, winning 16, while posting a 2.52 GAA, and earning 3 shutouts.